8126Lucas/top_from_samsung-music/README.md

 ## ⚠️ Known Issues

-- The app only works with Samsung Music M3U files
+- The app only works with M3U files from Samsung Music
-- Requires a restart if permissions are denied
+- Requires restart if permissions are denied
 - Metadata extraction may fail with corrupted files

 ## 🛠️ Troubleshooting

-**Q: The app can't find the M3U file?**
+**Q: The app does not find the M3U file?**
 **A:** Make sure the playlist is named **MOST_LISTENED**.

 **Q: The upload fails?**
-**A:** Check your internet connection and Firebase settings.
-If your phone is in battery saver mode, the app will only work if you've enabled unrestricted battery usage.
+**A:** Check the internet connection and Firebase settings.
+If the phone is in battery saver mode, the application will only work if you have allowed the use of battery without restriction.

 ## 👥 Authors
-- [**Lucas Santos**](https://github.com/8126Lucas) - Android app and website development
+- [**Lucas Santos**](https://github.com/8126Lucas) - Android application and website development
 - **Joana Alves** - Design and visual interface

 ## 🤝 How to Contribute